NexusMutual/nexus-mutual-erc721-subgraph/README.md

 ### StakingPool

 The StakingPool entity links the pool id, which is a number auotmatically assigned by the [Cover](https://github.com/NexusMutual/smart-contracts/blob/nexus-v2/contracts/modules/cover/Cover.sol) contract when a new pool is created, and the address of the deployed [StakingPool](https://github.com/NexusMutual/smart-contracts/blob/nexus-v2/contracts/modules/staking/StakingPool.sol) contract.
 The ERC721 tokens used by the pool represent staking deposits with the exception of tokenId 0 which is owned by the pool manager.
+Transfering the token with tokenId 0 means transfering the rights to manage the pool to the receiving address.

 ```graphql
 type StakingPool @entity {